EvanSchizas/vision/README.md

 # vision

-This will be a project about computer vision with python
+This will be a project about computer vision.
+Using mediapipe and opencv libraries to analyze poses and track movement.